5 Best Folding Treadmills for 2019 (Same Treadmill; Less Space)

 The diameter of the track rollers makes a big difference in durability as well.
 Some brands have smaller rollers to make the machines more compact, but this trade-off has consequences.
 With smaller rollers, the tread belt can quickly show signs of wear.
 Look for roller sizes that are close to three inches.

-How to Choose a Folding Treadmill
+How to Choose a Folding Treadmill that is right for YOU

 For many people, however, the best options can be used and then packed away in the same room.
 When you are trying to figure out whether a machine will fit in your workout area, don't forget to add several inches of clearance around the treadmill.